cloud-66-internal/help.cloud66.com/_skycap/how-to-guides/formations/create_your_own_stencil_template_repos.md

 6. Give your new repo a distinctive name, and add the Git URL (change the branch if needed)
 7. Click the *Add Template Repository* button

-Skycap will now pull the contents of the BTR down, validate them and make the repo available to use in your Formations.
+Skycap will now pull the contents of the Template Library down, validate them and make the repo available to use in your Formations.

-## Updating BTRs in Skycap
+## Updating Template Libraries in Skycap

 Once a Base Template Repo is added to Skycap, a copy of it is stored in a private repo on your Cloud 66 account.